 - a swim in our 2-acre lake after the day’s walk followed by a well-earned siesta in a hammock or sun-lounger on the deck by the lake.

 Our farm is located 10 minutes’ drive from Nogaro, so it makes sense for our guests to walk stage 22, from Eauze to Nogaro on Saturday and stage 23, from Nogaro to Aire-sur-Adour, on Sunday.
-As this is a walking and wine tasting tour, we take our guests to the medieval village of Saint Mont on Saturday afternoon, where they can taste a diverse variety of local wines at the Saint Mont cellars.
+As this is a walking and wine tasting tour, we take our guests to one of the local wine cellars on Saturday afternoon, where they can taste a diverse variety of local red, rosé and white wines.

 Walking the Camino

-Saturday: EAUZE to NOGARO – 20 km (12. miles)- 5h00’s walk.
-This leisurely walk meanders through woods, vineyards, meadows, orchards and sunflower fields from the Roman and cathedral city of Eauze towards Manciet, a small market town with a beautifully preserved lavoir, past an ancient church that once belonged to the Order of the Knights of Malta and an 18th century milestone with a Maltese cross to Nogaro or Nogarium, a place planted with walnut trees.
+Saturday: On the first day, guests walk the Camino de Santiago de Compostella from EAUZE to NOGARO.
+This section is 20 km (12. miles) long and takes about 5 hours to walk.
+The walk meanders through woods, vineyards, meadows, orchards and sunflower fields from the Roman and cathedral city of Eauze towards Manciet, a small market town with a beautifully preserved lavoir.
+It continues past an ancient church that once belonged to the Order of the Knights of Malta and an 18th-century milestone with a Maltese cross to Nogaro or Nogarium, which means ‘a place planted with walnut trees.’
 This small town was established in the 11th century and has a fine Romanesque church.

-Sunday: NOGARO to AIRE SUR ADOUR – 28 km or 23 km (17.4 or 14.3 miles) – 5-7h00’s walk.
-This walk is longer.
-The full walk is nearly 30km but fairly flat: Nogaro is at 100m above sea level and Aire is at 80m above sea level.
-The path passed by several ancient farmhouses, along the vineyards towards Lanne-Soubiran and the onwards towards Barcellone-du-Gers, a small town adjacent to Aire.
+Sunday: The second day’s walk is from NOGARO to AIRE SUR ADOUR.
+Guests can either do the full walk (28 km 17,4 miles) or opt for a shorter walk (23 km or 14.3 miles).
+The walk takes 5-7 hours to walk.
+The full walk is fairly flat: Nogaro is at 100m above sea level and Aire is at 80m above sea level.
+The path passes by several ancient farmhouses, along the vineyards towards Lanne-Soubiran and the onwards towards Barcellone-du-Gers, a small town adjacent to Aire.
 From Barcellone the scenery changes, The vineyards give way to trees: oaks, pines and chestnuts until one finally arrives in the beautiful town of Aire-sur-Adour, on the mighty Adour river.
-Some of our guests prefer not to walk the full 30km and choose to start at Lanne-Soubiran – 5h00’s walk

 Neither of these walks is particularly strenuous.
 There are no steep hills to clamber up nor deep valleys to scale down, but a certain level of fitness is essential to be able to walk for several hours a day.
 So is a pair of decent, well broken-in walking shoes.
 The route is very well indicated.
 If anything should go wrong, help is just a phone call away.